 - you typically first rent a hotel room, such as the legendary 750 square foot Duplex Terrace Eiffel View Suite, from where you’ll enjoy unrivaled views of la grande dame … literally from the comfort of your own Shangri-La Signature bed;

 - since you’ll be using your hotel suite’s exclusive terrace, the logistics of embellishing your proposal setting and secretly escorting your partner to the proposal spot are different.
 Typically, you’ll first check-in to your suite, drop-off your bags, and head out to explore Paris.
-And while you both are out, your Paris proposal planner, floral designer, and photographer will enter your suite and prepare a fairytale Eiffel Tower proposal view for you.
+And while you both are out, your marriage proposal planner, floral designer, and photographer will enter your suite and prepare a fairytale proposal setting for you.

 I find the Seine River particularly romantic and quintessentially Parisian; hey, there’s a reason it’s affectionately referred to as “the most beautiful avenue in the world,” and been the subject of countless poems, films, and ballads.